Changing the appearance of Open edX

 Installing a custom theme

 Comprehensive theming is enabled by default, but only the default theme is compiled.
-Indigo is a better, ready-to-run theme which you can start using today.
+Indigo is a better, ready-to-run theme that you can start using today.

 To compile your own theme, add it to the